 The socialite who turned a preppy-chic aesthetic and a savvy digital launch into a billion-dollar global fashion empire.

-Tory Burch didn't just start a clothing line; she engineered a lifestyle brand that captured a specific, sun-drenched moment of American aspiration.
-After years working in public relations and marketing for Ralph Lauren and Vera Wang, she leveraged her understanding of media and image to launch her company in 2004 from her own kitchen.
-The opening of her first store in Manhattan’s Nolita neighborhood was a social event, but the real breakthrough was a feature on ‘The Oprah Winfrey Show’ that crashed her website with demand.
-Burch’s genius was in identifying a gap between high-end luxury and accessible preppy style, offering colorful tunics, ballet flats, and the now-iconic Reva ballerina flat.
-She embraced e-commerce early and fully, making her brand a digital native in a still-analog industry.
-Beyond the clothes, she built a company with a stated commitment to empowering women entrepreneurs through her foundation, intertwining her business success with a message of female ambition and support.
+Tory Burch launched her clothing company in 2004 from her kitchen after years in public relations and marketing for Ralph Lauren and Vera Wang.
+Her first store opened in Manhattan's Nolita neighborhood.
+The real breakthrough came when a feature on 'The Oprah Winfrey Show' crashed her website with demand.
+Burch identified a gap between high-end luxury and accessible preppy style, offering colorful tunics, ballet flats, and the Reva ballerina flat.
+She embraced e-commerce early, making her brand a digital native in a still-analog industry.
+Beyond clothes, she built a company with a stated commitment to empowering women entrepreneurs through her foundation, intertwining business success with a message of female ambition.

 1965–1980